fbpx

 MLT PROGRAM – NAACLS ACCREDITIATION

-The MLT Program at Lake-Sumter State College is seeking accreditation and has been granted serious applicant status through the National Accrediting Agency for Clinical Laboratory Sciences.
+The MLT Program at Lake-Sumter State College is accredited by through the National Accrediting Agency for Clinical Laboratory Sciences.
 NAACLS 5600 N. River Rd, Suite 720 Rosemont IL 60018-5119; phone: 773.714.8880; fax: 773.714.8886; email: info@naacls.org website: naacls.org/about.aspx

 Application Process